HCanber/LinearLogFlow/README.md

-# NOT RELEASED YET
+UNDER DEVELOPMENT NOT YET RELEASED
-&nbsp;
-The project is under development...
-&nbsp;

-&nbsp;

 # LinearLogFlow
 LinearLogFlow is a service that runs on your servers and sends all your json-formatted log files to [Elasticsearch](https://www.elastic.co/).